HENDRIX-ZT2/jpog-blender/README.md

 Credits:

--Equinox of https://github.com/OpenJPOG for file format specification and support
+- Equinox of https://github.com/OpenJPOG for file format specification and support

--Andres James http://tresed.trescom.org/jpog/ for ConvertCCT source code and original file format specification
+- Andres James http://tresed.trescom.org/jpog/ for ConvertCCT source code and original file format specification

+Installation:

+- Click the `Clone or Download` button at the right, then `Download ZIP`.
+- Extract the ZIP you just downloaded and pack the _contents_ of the `jpog-blender-master` folder into a new ZIP file.
+- Install this new ZIP with the blender addon installer.

 JPOG was created by Blue Tongue Entertainment for Universal Interactive.